theirc/airbel/playbook.md

 For example, our Middle East regional hub is sourcing ideas from the region. [*Mahali lab*](https://medium.com/airbel/mahali/home) plays a key role in this effort.

 ##How can I propose a project?
-Currently, requests for resources can be made through the Airbel Investment Request protocol.
+Currently, requests for resources can be made through the [Airbel Investment Request protocol](https://docs.google.com/document/d/1k2YEdWixylbz_ogLvSfd8k6e7VsL1615g86pKYcLzSY/edit?usp=sharing).
 This will be refined alongside development of the R&D fund and relevant governance procedures.

 ##How does Airbel evaluate project ideas and decide where to invest?
 Airbel has a portfolio governance approach which focuses on transparency and accountability, diversified risk, vision & scale, flexibility with clear outcomes, and strategic prioritizagtion.

-The three main components of our governance approach are:
+The main components of our governance approach are:

 1. The Quarterly Review Process